The External Action action

 AI Prompt Configuration

-In the AI prompt node we’d enter a prompt like:
+In the AI Prompt node we’d enter a prompt like:

 ‘You receive two inputs.